 Intensity in the gaze; let it hold, let it burn

 Intentions unclear; wait and see, wait your turn

 Frozen in place, neither daring to act

 The connection was mutually severed without a word or movement exchanged.
 After returning to the physical realm, Aricame got to work.
-While he engaged Stievo during their shared mental state, part of Aricame’s psyche went digging for treasure.
+When he had Stievo telepathically engaged, part of Aricame’s psyche went digging for treasure.
 Stievo’s mental defenses were immense so Aricame could not burrow very deep.
 He was unable to access direct thoughts or memories themselves, but was able to capture snapshots: work correspondence, memos, things that Stievo did not hold tightly as they were less personal.
 He jotted down all the names, numbers, and code words needed to give orders to the leaders of the Chicago FBI offices.
 He also delved into Stievo’s official notebook and recorded all illegal interrogation tactics used against “Voila” Cocks and quickly drafted a letter to the same newspapers that Stievo had utilized to smear Ohrmazd.

 By that afternoon, all the co-conspirators in Aricame’s plan had been released on “Stievo’s” orders, and the following day newspapers ran headlines of the FBI’s mistreatment of prisoners, thus discrediting the esteemed agent and limiting law enforcement’s ability to arrest the accomplices once more.
-Aricame had freed the people he had put in harm’s way and turned public attention away from criticisms of his own actions.
+Aricame had freed the people he had put in harm’s way and turned public attention away from criticisms of his own actions and toward his opponent.

 Anticipation of confrontation

 Relax…you took it out of context